piotrpolak/pepiscms/README.md

 A legacy project, cleaned up and released as open source on its 10th birthday.

-PepisCMS is written in PHP on top of [CodeIgniter framework](https://codeigniter.com/).
+PepisCMS is a content management system written in PHP on top of [CodeIgniter framework](https://codeigniter.com/).

-As 2017, the project is fully functional (and really fast) but you should be aware that it is mostly made up from **legacy code**.
+As 2018, the project is fully functional (and really fast) but you should be aware that it is mostly made up from **legacy code**.

 For most of the time the code was fully PHP 5.2 compatible.
-Currently, as CodeIgniter dropped support for PHP 5.2, the minimum version is PHP 5.3.
+Currently, as CodeIgniter dropped support for PHP 5.2, the minimum version is PHP 5.3 (PHP 5.6 or newer is recommended).

 * [Installation](docs/INSTALLATION.md)
 * [Modules](docs/MODULES.md)